shwethaj1104/AWS_study_material/Docker.md

         • Easier to maintain and deploy
         • Works with any language, any OS, any technology

-• Scale containers up and down very quickly (seconds)
+• Scale containers up and down very quickly (seconds).

 ways to luanch docker on AWS-
 ______